White-headed vulture: Description

-The white-headed vulture is widely spread throughout sub-Saharan Africa, occurring from Senegal and Gambia east to Somalia and south to South Africa and Eswatini.
-It is locally uncommon to common.
-A total population of 10,500-18,750 individuals has been estimated, but newer estimates following recent declines suggest a population of just 5,500 individuals.
-It is estimated that 400 protected areas contain 1893 White-headed vulture nests, with 721 nests occurring in East Africa, 548 in Central Africa, 468 in Southern Africa and 156 in West Africa.
-The species prefers mixed, dry woodland at low altitudes.
-It occurs at elevations of up to 4,000 m in Ethiopia, perhaps 3,000 m in Kenya, and can be found in thorny Acacia-dominated landscape in Botswana.
-It generally avoids human habitation and are considered to be restricted to protected areas.
-For example, the Kruger National Park and neighboring conservation areas hold the largest population of the species in South Africa.
+The white-headed vulture is the only vulture species with a sexually dimorphic plumage.
+Males have dark grey secondary feathers, while in females the secondaries are white.

 Ecology

+Reproduction and lifecycle

 The species is long-lived and appears to be loyal to a territory where it remains resident.
 It builds nests in trees (mostly acacias or baobabs).
 Senegalia species are also preferred, with nests occurring on the top of the canopy in low relief, flatter areas.
 These vultures usually lay a single egg a couple of months after the rainy season has ended and the dry season is underway.
 It is generally a solitary species and nests in isolated, possibly territorial pairs.
 From a study across 73 pairs, the average productivity of 55 breeding attempts was 0.69 chicks per pair.
 White headed vultures are known to exhibit a characteristic breeding behaviour.
 From a study in the Kruger National Park, copulation only occurred on the nest and is described as a subtle and inconspicuous process that lasts approximately 15 to 20 seconds.
 Preceding actual copulation the female bird stands perpendicular to and in front of the male.
 The "head turning" behaviour, typically observed in other aegypiine vultures, was not observed.
 The sound made by the birds during copulation is unusual and best described as a very deep squeak, but longer than a grunt.
-The white-headed vulture is predominantly a carrion-eater; frequently flying lower than other vulture species, it is often the first species to turn up at a carcass.
-However, the species is probably also an active predator if the occasion arises.
-For example, instances of pairs preying on species such as the slender mongoose (Galarella sanguinea), monitor lizard (Varanus spp), tree squirrel (Paraxerus cepapi) and scrub hare (Lepus saxatilis) have been recorded.
-In three of these four events, cooperative behaviour between the birds was apparent, thereby suggesting that this behaviour is not uncommon.
-There was also no observable agonistic behaviour between birds while feeding, and the birds appeared practiced and unaffected by the presence of an observer.
-These observations suggest that the vulture might be regular facultative predators.
-However, extensive field reports are lacking therefore further research is warranted.